Tummy Tuck Surgery: Your Road to Recovery

 There are several tips we could suggest for post-operative care, but one stands out as essential.

 The best way to prepare for your tummy tuck is to start building your support team as early as possible, and not just physical support.
 Having people around you who understand and support your decision for surgery can alleviate a lot of stress.
 Building your team of helpers also prepares you for the fact that you will need help – a lot of help.
 You will want someone to cook.
 Someone will need to care for children and pets and houseplants.
 Someone will need to help you to the bathroom for the first few days.
 The degree of help you may need could create stress if it isn’t expected.
 We want you to be prepared in every way, so would rather overstate how much help you will need than set you up for frustration.

 A tummy tuck can be the best gift you ever give yourself.
-To learn more, call our Cottonwood Heights office at (801) 455-1914.
+To learn more, call our Draper office at (801) 455-1914.